 The ST segment corresponds to the plateau phase of the action potential (Figure 13).
-The ST-segment extends from the J point to the onset of the T-wave.
+The ST segment extends from the J point to the onset of the T-wave.
 Because of the long duration of the plateau phase most contractile cells are in this phase at the same time (more or less).
 Moreover, the membrane potential is relatively unchanged during the plateau phase.
-These two factors are the reason why the ST-segment is flat and isoelectric (i.e in level with the baseline).
+These two factors are the reason why the ST segment is flat and isoelectric (i.e in level with the baseline).

 Displacement of the ST segment is of fundamental importance, particularly in acute myocardial ischemia.
-Because myocardial ischemia affects a limited area and disturbs the cells’ membrane potential (during phase 2), it engenders electrical potential difference in the myocardium.
+Because myocardial ischemia affects a limited area and disturbs the cells’ membrane potential (during phase 2), it engenders an electrical potential difference in the myocardium.
 The electrical potential difference exists between ischemic and normal myocardium and it results in displacement of the ST segment.
 The ST segment may be displaced upwards (ST segment elevation) or downwards (ST segment depression).
 The term ST segment deviation refers to elevation and depression of the ST segment.
 The magnitude of ST segment deviation is measured as the height difference (in millimeters) between the J point and the PR segment.
 Refer to Figure 13 for examples.

 Figure 14 below shows how to measure ST segment deviation.